mholling/nswtopo/README.markdown

 Usage
 =====

 The software can be downloaded from [github](https://github.com/mholling/nswtopo).
 It is best to download from the latest [tagged version](https://github.com/mholling/nswtopo/tags) as this should be stable.
-You only need to download the script itself, `nswtopo.rb`.
-Download by clicking the 'ZIP' button, or simply copying and pasting the script out of your browser.
-More experienced users can install the [git](http://git-scm.com/) command and clone the entire repository with `git clone https://github.com/mholling/nswtopo.git`; update to the latest code at any time with `git pull` from within the `nswtopo` directory.
+Download by clicking the 'ZIP' button.
+For more experienced or frequent users, I suggest installing the [git](http://git-scm.com/) command and cloning the entire repository with `git clone https://github.com/mholling/nswtopo.git`; update to the latest code at any time with `git pull` from within the `nswtopo` directory.

 You will first need to create a directory for the map you are building.
 Running the script will result in a various image and data files being downloaded, so a directory is needed to contain them.